cbouts/ECON498_midterm/data_analysis.md

   - [market_cap_cmc.csv](https://github.com/cbouts/midterm_project/blob/main/data_analysis/market_cap_cmc.csv)
   - [market_cap_gecko.csv](https://github.com/cbouts/midterm_project/blob/main/data_analysis/market_cap_gecko.csv)

-While looking over these files, it becomes clear that although the sites report on the same information, their reporting differs significantly.
+While looking over these files, it becomes intuitively clear that although the sites report on the same information, their reporting differs significantly.
+To ensure that this intuition is correct, we run ----

+and get -----

+These results support the intuiton that the sites report their data differently.

+## Time-Informed Analysis

+Having established through summary statistics that the reporting varies on the aggregate, we now make use of the time variation in our data to further explore these differences.
+We would like to somehow look at all 500 coins simultaneously on a multiple line graph that plots a variable of interest (price, market cap, or volume) against the time of observation.
+However, such a graph would have 1000 lines going through it (one line per coin per site), and would certainly be nonsensical.
+Having considered this and other potential methods of analysis, it seems that it would be most informative to make graphs of